 Flux can export files to S3 via a path expression of the form s3a://bucket-name/optional/path.

-You can also explicitly define your AWS credentials via --s3-access-key-id and --s3-secret-access-key.
-To avoid typing these in plaintext, you may want to store these in a file and reference the file via “@my-options.txt”.
+Explicit credentials - You can explicitly define your AWS credentials via --s3-access-key-id and --s3-secret-access-key.
+To avoid typing these in plaintext, you may want to store these in a file and reference the file via an options file.
 See the documentation on Common Options for more information.
+As of Flux 2.0.0, you may also specify an AWS session token via the --s3-session-token option.
+This token will be used with your access key ID and secret access key values when authenticating with S3.

 Exporting to Azure Storage